 In terms of sharpness, the image seemed solid.
 It displayed tight, accurate images from start to finish.
 I witnessed no signs of jaggies or moiré effects, and edge haloes remained absent.
 No source flaws marred the image either.

 The film’s palette favored Hollywood standard teal and orange with some amber along for the ride as well.
 Those choices left me cold but the Blu-ray replicated them appropriately.
 Blacks seemed deep and dense, and shadows offered nice clarity.
 This became a consistently fine image.

 As for the DTS-HD MA 7.1 soundtrack of Ant-Man, it satisfied just as much as the picture.
 The soundscape opened up the material in an active manner, especially during scenes at “ant-level”.
 Those gave us an immersive feel that added a lot of information all around the spectrum.

 Even at “normal size”, the mix worked well.
 As anticipated, the many action sequences offered the most engaging moments.
 These used the various channels to create a good sense of place and action, with battle elements that zipped around the room.

 Audio quality was positive.
 Music showed good boldness and clarity, while speech appeared distinctive and concise.
 Effects came across as accurate and dynamic, with nice low-end response.
 The soundtrack fit the material and added zing to the proceedings.

-All the extras show up on the 2D disc, and we start with an audio commentary from director Peyton Reed and writer/actor Paul Rudd.
+The extras start with an audio commentary from director Peyton Reed and writer/actor Paul Rudd.
 Both sit together for this running, screen-specific look at story/character areas, cast and performances, sets and locations, various effects, music, editing and related topics.

 While not a great track, Reed and Rudd give us a pretty good overview.
 The director dominates and delivers a likable, engaging chat, while Rudd contributes enough insights to make his presence worthwhile.
 This becomes a solid “B+” commentary.